rafalmas/gript/package/README.md

 - `scss-lint-result.xml`
 - `ts-lint-result.xml`

-You can make use of them in you continous integration setup, like [Jenkins](https://jenkins-ci.org) for example.
+You can make use of them in your continous integration setup, like [Jenkins](https://jenkins-ci.org) for example.

 ## TypeScript compilation
 If you develop your app in the TypeScript, files will be compiled and then injected.
 The example setup uses [DefinitelyTyped](http://definitelytyped.org/)